Start on Jan 5, 2026 | Due on Jan 14, 2026

 This will show you the public key.
 Use the Terminal copy command to copy this into your clipboard.

-Click on New SSH Key and use the web browser to paste your public key into the Key box and give it a Title (e.g. ‘CSIL’ is a reasonable title) and then Add key.
+Click on New SSH Key and use the web browser to paste your public key into the Key box and give it a Title (e.g. ‘CSIL’ is a reasonable title if you are using CSIL) and then Add key.

-Download a copy of your repo to your CSIL machine.
+Download a copy of your repo to your CSIL machine (see FAQ for how to access CSIL).
 The action of making a local copy of your online repo is known as a “clone”.

 In the terminal window, enter the commands